klamping/UIRegression/1-Wraith/3-validation.md

 ## Conclusion

 As you saw with the last change, there are weaknesses to capturing a screenshot of the entire page.
 PhantomCSS offers an alternative that helps mitigate the problem, but is a little trickier to set up.

-Overall, Wraith’s biggest strength is its ease of setup and configuration for quick validation of a prod vs. local/staging type dev environment.
+I love recommending Wraith as a starting tool for regression testing as it’s so easy to set up and use.
+The config file layout is simple to understand and the output of the gallery helps visualize differences.

+While it has it’s drawbacks, it really shines in introducing people to visual regression testing.